Image: Depiction of an O’Neill cylinder’s interior by artist Rick Guidice

 [Drexel University’s] The Academy of Natural Sciences and [The University of Pennsylvania’s] Penn Museum have unexpectedly nixed their longtime summer camp programs.
 The programs were a one-of-a-kind Philly experience for a generation of kids — offering fun, reliable spaces to play and learn among world-class museum collections while school was out.
 Parents scrambling to find camps and programs for their children during the upcoming summer months now have two fewer options.
 The parent universities of both museums have faced financial challenges over the past year.
 In October 2025, the Drexel museum eliminated weekday hours due to low attendance and loss of federal funding.
 It’s now only open on weekends.
 The University of Pennsylvania put in place its hiring freeze along with other financial cutbacks early last year amid uncertainty over federal funding cuts from the Trump administration.

 Editor’s note: This story from Philadelphia illustrates how administrative actions impacting higher education are trickling down to college and university museums and the communities they serve.
-AAM’s 2025 National Snapshot of U.S. Museums found that 28 percent of museums that have suffered the cancellation of government grants or contracts, or the failure to be reimbursed for existing expenditures from government grants or contracts were forced to cancel or reduce programming for the public, and 18 percent cancelled or reduced programs for students.
+AAM’s 2025 National Snapshot of U.S. Museums found that 28 percent of museums that have suffered the cancellation of government grants or contracts, or the failure to be reimbursed for existing expenditures from government grants or contracts were forced to cancel or reduce programming for the public, and 18 percent cancelled or reduced programs for student

 This week on the CFM blog, Cory Garfin and Devon VanHouten-Maldonado share how they created an AI chat bot to help Made By Us with their goal of signing up over 250 Wish Wall hosts.